FERA: Natural Gas

 Natural gas upstream emissions intensity by natural gas basin in the US

-Burns et al. Fig 1.png
+Burns et al. Fig 1 map

 Natural gas upstream emissions intensity allocated to US states

-Burns et al Fig 3.png
+Burns et al Fig 3 map

 Source: Burns & Grubert 2021